-Basically, any documents which need to be secured, Lock down quickly, or which requires reasonable set of security and giving the user legal binding and save his time can use e-signature.
+Basically, any documents which need to be secured, Lock down quickly, or which require a reasonable set of security and give the user legal binding and save his time can use e-signature.

 The following documents are being prepared using these signatures for a variety of purposes:

 - Processing invoices, sales proposals, and purchase agreements

 - Non-disclosure agreements (NDAs), non-compete agreements (NCCs), etc.